sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 1. Technical Advisor Support Level is [manually assigned](#ta-assignment) on the Salesforce Account by TA leadership
 2. The account is created in Vitally automatically once Support Level is set
 3. Customer Segmentation Assignment Vitally Playbook runs to assign account segment attribute of: Strategic, Enterprise, or Commercial.
 4. Assign Scaled Success Accounts Vitally Playbook runs to check if Account is in the commercial segment and is less than $50k ARR.
-If so, account is assigned segment of "Scaled Success"
+If so, the account is assigned segment of "Scaled Success"
 5. Customer Lifecycle Stages Vitally Playbook runs to assign account as "0.
-Propsect", the first step in the customer lifecycle.
-At this point the account is created and all initial attributes about the new customer are assigned in Vitally.
+Prospect", the first step in the customer lifecycle.
+At this point, the account is created and all initial attributes about the new customer are assigned in Vitally.
-6. 30 days out from expected close date from the Salesforce new business opportunity, the Pre to Post-Sales Hand-off and Planning Vitally Playbook initiates to facilitate [the handoff process](#hand-off-process).
+6. 30 days out from the expected close date from the Salesforce new business opportunity, the Pre to Post-Sales Hand-off and Planning Vitally Playbook initiates to facilitate [the handoff process](#hand-off-process).
 7. Once the deal closes, the TA issues a [production license](#production-license) and initiates their onboarding.

 You can read more about each step below.